graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 - The standard library would have leaked into `Tick` and materially damaged the readability of that class,
 - It would have become necessary to commit to an implementation of `Grid` - as it stands the source contains two implementations which can be swopped out with a third depending on the need, and
 - The algorithm is the algorithm.
-To make this implementation time efficient I have no doubt that much progress can be made by building an optimised version of `Grid` and, specifically, the method `forEachRelevantCell`.
+To make this implementation time efficient I have no doubt that much progress can be made by building an optimised version of `Grid` and, specifically, the method `mapParticipatingCells`.
 By collapsing `Grid` into a standard library implementation this opportunity would have been lost.
 {: .default-ul }

 ## Conclusion